wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-11-15-working-at-bbc-news.md

 author: Joseph Wynn
 ---

 The BBC is a pretty large organisation.
-Today it employs around 20,000 people (actually around 35,000 when you include part-time and fix-term contract employees) across a huge number of divisions.
+Today it employs around 20,000 people (actually around 35,000 when you include part-time and fixed-term contract employees) across a huge number of divisions.
 The [BBC Careers website](http://careerssearch.bbc.co.uk/) typically has over 100 vacancies posted on any given day.
 As an outsider, I found it difficult to gain any insight as to what it would be like to work in an organisation like the BBC.
 In this post, I hope to shed some light on what it's like to work as a developer (or a tester!) in BBC News and BBC World Service.<!--more-->

 But first, a little trip down memory lane.